 Do you bring your own lighting in the event the available light isn’t ideal?

 The weather in Charleston can change on a dime so we’re always prepared for any eventuality.
 From on camera flashes for the reception to the beautiful soft light of our Profoto strobes we’ve got you covered, even when mother nature doesn’t cooperate.

 How much do you focus on the details of the wedding day?

-You spend a lot of time, energy and money on making sure that your wedding day looks as good as possible and we would be failing to tell the story of the day if we ignored all of the little details and touches that make your wedding day uniquely you.
+You spend a lot of time and energy (and let’s be honest – money) making sure that your wedding day looks as good as possible and we would be failing to tell the story of the day if we ignored all of the little details and touches that make your wedding day uniquely you.

 That’s great Nick, but this blog post is supposed to answer the question “What’s Your Style”.
 So… What’s Your Style?

 I know that this isn’t quite as cut and dry as you might like, but my style is a combination of many of the current styles of photography.
 I pull elements like crisp, perfectly posed family photos from the Traditional style and immaculately styled flat lay’s and attention to the detail from the Fine Art style.
 My photos are bright, jewel toned and soft like a natural light photographer but we have the skill set and equipment to use artificial light to mimic those when the light inside and outside doesn’t quite live up to expectations, and do some pretty awesome photos in the rain to boot.
 We’re experts at capturing the moment and work extremely hard to capture real emotions and real love on your wedding day, but keep a hand in the process to make sure that we photograph the big moments in ideal conditions.
 Our editing is polished and clean which creates a very classic look that will look just as relevant on your 50th anniversary as on your 1st.